 Of course the time it will take you to complete this step varies from man to man.
 It’s dependent not only on the length you want your mustache to be but also on the rate your hair grows.

-A very general rule-of-thumb is to expect it grow 5mm every 10 days and go from there.
+A very general rule of thumb is to expect it to grow 5mm every 10 days and go from there.